Abs · Isolation movement

 Common mistakes

-- •Pulling on the neck with the hands instead of curling the upper body up with the abs.
+- •Pulling on the back of the neck with the hands so the chin jams toward the chest instead of the abs doing the work.

 Variations & alternatives